 The Skirmishing fund

 After emigrating O’Donovan Rossa became active within Irish nationalist circles, such as Clan na Gael, in New York.
 He established a newspaper that openly called for violent rebellions against Britain’s involvement with Ireland.
-His wife or 40 years, Mary Jane O’Donovan Rossa took over as editor of the newspaper.
+His wife of 40 years, Mary Jane O’Donovan Rossa took over as editor of the newspaper.

-He became responsible for managing the skirmishing fund, setup to raise money for a bombing campaign on British soil between 1881 – 1885.
+He became responsible for managing the skirmishing fund, set up to raise money for a bombing campaign on British soil between 1881 – 1885.
 He created a ‘dynamite school’ in Brooklyn to teach volunteers on using dynamite for attacks.
 The British government made an attempt to have him extradited but their efforts failed.